reactive-python/reactpy/docs/source/architectural-patterns.rst

 And yes, while the performance of IDOM is sufficient for most use cases, there are inevitably scenarios where this could be an issue.
-Thankfully though, just like its peers, IDOM makes it possible to seemlesly integrate :ref:`Custom Javascript Components`.
-They can be custom built for your use case, or you can just leverage the existing Javascript ecosystem without any extra work:
+Thankfully though, just like its peers, IDOM makes it possible to seemlesly integrate :ref:`Javascript Components`.
+They can be :ref:`custom built <Custom Javascript Components>` for your use case, or you can just leverage the existing Javascript ecosystem :ref:`without any extra work <Dynamically Loaded Components>`:

-.. example:: material_ui_slider
+.. example:: material_ui_switch